 Choose a yarn to use.
 For dishcloths, you'll probably want to choose a kitchen cotton yarn, although there are other possibilities.
 We've also seen crocheters use cotton embroidery floss, mercerized cotton yarns, and cotton crochet threads to make dishcloths.
 The key: choose an absorbent material that can be machine washed and will stand up to significant wear and tear.

 These same criteria also apply to washcloths, but for a washcloth, you have one additional consideration.
 The material you choose should also be soft enough for prolonged use on human skin.
 Kitchen cotton is adequate, but you might prefer to choose an even softer yarn.

 If you're going to use a dishcloth or washcloth pattern, your pattern will tell you everything you need to know from here on out, including the length of your starting chain.

 If you decided to use a stitch pattern, you'll need to figure out how long you want to make your starting chain.
-See Sandi Marshall's article about starting chain formulas for some helpful insights; the stitch instructions will usually include information about the "multiple" which you should take into account when you decide how many chain stitches to begin with.
+The stitch instructions will usually include information about the "multiple" which you should take into account when you decide how many chain stitches you should begin with.